cest-andre/draw-upon/README.md

 # Draw Upon

 In its current state, this is more of a workbench for me to tinker around with neural network models that perform sketch object recognition.
-Long term ambitions are to convert this into an interactive educational tool for people to learn about the inner workings of artificial neural networks through their own drawings.
 Using the web client (sketch_page.html), the user may create a drawing and submit it to the server (sketch_server.py).
-The server loads up a pretrained network (sketch_detect.py) and returns the feedforward results.
+The server loads up a pretrained network (sketch_detect.py) and returns the results.
 These results will be presented in a digestable form so that the user can better understand how the network made its prediction.
 Details about the project's current state are sketched below.

 Client-side dependencies: